dHofmeister/transforms/README.md

 #### No 1-to-1 equivelance to ROS2's TF2 library
 This library is inspired by the TF2 library but makes no promise of matching its features, API or implementation.
 It's by inspiration only.

+### Known Issues
+The known issues that will be fixed in future releases:
+- Circular reference check, currently a circular reference will cause an infinite loop.
+Don't create one.
+- ... to be determined

 ### Roadmap

-v0.1 Exploration of the domain, provide functionality, built for purpose v0.2 In-process/monolithic system v0.3 IPC Pub/Sub + Request Server (Rust) v1 Refactor for performance v2 Everything else...
+v0.1 Exploration of the domain, provide functionality, built for purpose v0.2 In-process/monolithic system v0.3 Feature: IPC Pub/Sub + Request Server (Rust) v0.4 Feature: ROS2 / tf2 bridge
+v1 Refactor for performance
+v2 Everything else...

 ### Note
-Everything said above is up for change
+Everything said above is up for change and this crate is still very much a WIP.